A stethoscope and a mobile phone laying on a teal surface

 Healthcare in our current system doesn’t come cheap, even for people who have insurance.
 For those who don’t, finding affordable healthcare when you need it can be next to impossible.

 What does all of this mean?
 For the sizable population of uninsured or underinsured folks, accessing and paying for needed treatment becomes a choice between treatment and paying the rent.
+While it can’t solve everything, this is where affordable telehealth options can certainly help.

 When shame, stigma, and stress team up with inaccessibility and high costs around some of the most common reproductive health conditions, the result is a culture of untreated illness that can only lead to more suffering.